nealdhar/SDE_Apportionment/README.md

 * At the end of the command to run the jar file, optional flags and arguments can be specified
   * long flags
     * --reps [integer] - must be followed by a positive (non-zero, non-negative) integer: defaults to --reps 435
     * --format formatName - set the format name.
-Format choices:
       * --format alpha - print States (AlphabeticalApportionmentFormat): this is the default value
       * --format benefit - prints States by benefit (RelativeBenefitFormat)
     * algorithm strategyName - set the Apportionment strategy